Inesence/REpro/Creating_dataset/README.md

 Here we will use two types of document parsing methods: OCR-based and non-OCR based.

+## Taking photos of the receipts

+1. Ensure good lighting: Take photos of the receipts in a well-lit area or use the phone's flash to illuminate the receipt.
+Poor lighting can make the text hard to read and result in inaccurate OCR results.

+2. Position the camera correctly: Position the camera directly above the receipt and ensure that the entire receipt is in the frame.
+Keep the camera steady and avoid shaking or moving it while taking the photo.

+3. Avoid shadows and glare: Make sure there are no shadows or glare on the receipt.
+Shadows can make the text hard to read, while glare can reflect light and obscure the text.

+4. Keep the receipt flat and uncreased: Flatten the receipt and ensure that it is not creased or folded.
+Creases and folds can distort the text and make it difficult for Tesseract to recognize it.

+5. Use high-resolution settings: Set the camera to capture photos at the highest possible resolution.
+Higher resolution photos will have more detail, making it easier for Tesseract to recognize the text.

+6. Use a contrasting background: When taking photos of receipts, it's important to use a background that contrasts with the receipt itself.
+For example, if the receipt is white, use a dark background, and if the receipt is dark, use a light background.
+This will make the text stand out and be easier for Tesseract to recognize.
+Additionally, avoid using busy or patterned backgrounds that could interfere with the OCR process.
+A plain, uncluttered background will help ensure that the receipt is the main focus of the photo.

 ## OCR-based vs Non-OCR based Document Parsing
 | Method        |	Pros                        |	                           Cons |
 | ------------- | --------------------------------- | --------------------------------- |